-The continuity, high sedimentation rates, and fidelity of the climate signals preserved in Iberian margin sediments make it a prime target for ocean drilling.
-A proof-of-concept, Site U1385 was drilled during Integrated Ocean Drilling Program Expedition 339 (Mediterranean Outflow) in late 2011 at a water depth of 2582 meters below sea level (mbsl) (Hodell et al., 2013b; Expedition 339 Scientists, 2013a).
-Five holes were cored using the advanced piston corer (APC) system to a maximum depth of ~155.9 meters below seafloor (mbsf).
-Immediately after the expedition, cores from all holes were analyzed by core scanning X-ray fluorescence (XRF) at 1 cm spatial resolution (Hodell et al., 2015).
+all holes were analyzed by core scanning X-ray fluorescence (XRF) at 1 cm spatial resolution (Hodell et al., 2015).
 Ca/Ti data were used to accurately correlate hole-to-hole and construct a composite spliced section containing no gaps or disturbed intervals to 166.5 meters composite depth (mcd).
-A high-resolution oxygen isotope record confirms that Site U1385 contains a continuous record of MCV from the Holocene to 1.45 Ma (Marine Isotope Stage [MIS] 47) (Hodell et al., preprint) with sedimentation rates of $\sim 10-20$ cm/ky (Figure F6).
-Strong precession cycles in color and elemental XRF signals from Site U1385 were used to develop an orbitally tuned reference timescale that is independent of LR04 (Hodell et al., 2015).
+A high-resolution oxygen isotope record confirms that Site U1385 contains a continuous record of MCV from the Holocene to 1.45 Ma (Marine Isotope Stage [MIS] 47) (Hodell et al., 2023) with sedimentation rates of ~10-20 cm/ky (Figure F4).
+Strong precession cycles in color and elemental XRF signals from Site U1385 were used to develop an orbitally tuned reference time-scale that is independent of LR04 (Hodell et al., 2015).
 Although results are still emerging, Site U1385 demonstrates the great potential of the western Iberian margin to yield long, undisturbed records of millennial-scale climate change and land-sea comparisons.

-Building on the success of Site U1385 and given the seminal importance of the Iberian margin for paleoclimatology and marine-ice-terrestrial correlations, International Ocean Discovery Program (IODP) Expedition 397 was designed to accomplish the following:
+Building on the success of Site U1385 and given the seminal importance of the Iberian margin for paleoclimatology and marine-ice-land correlations, International Ocean Discovery Program (IODP) Expedition 397 was designed to accomplish the following: